margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "I will seek that which was lost, and bring again that which was driven away, and will bind up that which was broken, and will strengthen that which was sick:"

-"And ye my flock, the flock of my pasture, are mn, and I am your God, saith the Lord God."
+"And ye my flock, the flock of my pasture, and I am your God, saith the Lord God."

 * O Lord, how manifold are thy works!